mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 web-ext build --ignore-files path/to/first.js path/to/second.js
 ```

-By default, without the use of `--ignore-files`, the following rules are applied:
+By default, without the use of `--ignore-files`, these rules are applied:

 - Any file ending in `.xpi` or `.zip` is ignored
 - Any hidden file (one that starts with a dot) is ignored